balakreshnan/IIoT-AI/IIoT/opcuatoiothub.md

 Now create a ingestion data store and connect to iot hub and make sure create new consumer group in endpoint as adxinput.

-COnfigure the ingestion to use that consumer group and also for table use opcdata1 and for format choose JSON and then for mapping use opcdata1_mapping.
+COnfigure the ingestion to use that consumer group and also for table use opcdata1 and for format choose Multiline JSON and then for mapping use opcdata1_mapping.

 Click Update and wait untill configuration are saved.